UN7FGO/Arduino_ICOM_CI_V/README.md

 In the program, as an example, a synthesizer based on AD9850 is controlled.

+The second version of the sketch implements support for the SI5351 synthesizer.

 PS: Comments in the program in Russian.
 Sorry.